Current Trends in Homiletics: Conversations in Theory and Practice

 Western society seems to be shifting from postmodernism to a new cultural trend many call “metamodernism,” due to its characteristic fluidity/oscillation between poles.
 Meanwhile, people who encounter doubt and believe church is not a safe place for difficult conversations are leaving—which means preachers can assume some listeners sitting in pews are questioning their conceptions of God.
 This paper argues that faith requires doubt, and the metamodern cultural moment offers preachers opportunity to bring complex conversations of faith/doubt into the pulpit, leaning into tensions, letting doubt break down idols of God-like projections, and creating space for new conceptions of God.

-- Amy McLaughlin-Sheasby, Boston University, “A Word for the End of the World: Preaching Wisdom in an Age of Apocalypse”
+- Amy McLaughlin-Sheasby, Abilene Christian University, Assistant Professor, Bible, Missions, and Ministry, “A Word for the End of the World: Preaching Wisdom in an Age of Apocalypse”

 - Melanie Bockmann, Vanderbilt University, “Preaching Doubt: Toward a Metamodern Homiletic in the Wake of Deconstruction”